1.1.P.426 Private home of the carer and/or care receiver (CA)

-Act reference: SSAct section 954 Qualification for carer allowance - caring for a disabled adult in a private home of both the adult and the carer, section 954A Qualification for carer allowance - caring for a disabled adult in a private home not shared by the adult and carer
+Act reference: SSAct section 954 Qualification for CA - caring for a disabled adult in a private home of both the adult and the carer, section 954A Qualification for CA - caring for a disabled adult in a private home not shared by the adult and carer

 Carer & care receiver reside together - section 954